Modern server architectures and configurations are managed in many different ways. Some people still put new software

 - MongoDB 2.4 or later (latest stable version is recommended)

-- Oracle Java SE 8 or later (OpenJDK 8 also works; latest stable update is recommended)
+- Oracle Java SE 8 (OpenJDK 8 also works; latest stable update is recommended)

 Graylog 2.x does not work with Elasticsearch 5.x!